Meet some of our religious studies majors.

 Have you taken part in any religious studies-centered research opportunities at Oxy?

-I did summer research in the Undergraduate Research Center in the summer of 2019, pursuing the research question "What do Environmental Justice scholars have to say about Native American spiritualities?"
+I did summer research in the Undergraduate Research Center, pursuing the research question "What do Environmental Justice scholars have to say about Native American spiritualities?"
 From my findings, I developed my thesis, which centered on how environmental scholarship at large, and more specifically the environmental justice movement, can better incorporate an understanding of settler colonialism in their relationships and projects with Native American communities.

 What do you like most about studying RELS?